restfulapi/api-strategy/README.md

   }
 ```

-#### <a id='bulk'></a>RESTful Bulk APIs _(synchronous)_
+#### <a id='bulk'></a>Bulk Processing (Collections) _(synchronous)_

 RESTful APIs may be developed to support 'bulk' processing when warranted.
 Such APIs expose resources that represent a collection of resources of a single type.
 Specifically, a 'bulk' API exposes a 'collection' resource that can include multiple resource instances to be handled in one synchronous invocation.
+A 'bulk API' is simply an API that exposes a 'collection' resource.
+Since the 'collection' is represented as a single 'resource' that holds a collection of other resources, no 'bending of the rules' is required to support 'bulk APIs'.

-Bulk APIs may support GET, POST, PUT and DELETE following normal REST principlels, however use of GET may not generally be desirable as one can page through a filtered collection of resources already without using a 'bulk' API.
-Paging semantics using a 'bulk' resource is not standard - a bulk API should not be used for paging purposes.
-Treating the 'collection' as a resource is more conducive to support POST, PUT, and DELETE in order to perform true 'bulk' operations against multiple resources.
-Since the 'collection' is represented as a single 'resource' that holds a collection of other resources, no 'bending of the rules' is required to support bulk APIs.
+APIs that expose 'collection' resources may support GET, POST, PUT, PATCH, and DELETE following normal REST principlels.
+However, the use of GET should be supported only if the collection resource has a meaningful ID (as discussed below).
+Since it is easy to page through a filtered collection of resources without using a 'collection' resource, the only reason to retrieve one or more pages of 'collection' resources is if those collections have true business meaning (and weren't just being used as a mechanism to support 'bulk' operations).

+Using a 'collection' resource to represent many items is helpful to enable bulk POST, PUT, PATCH, and DELETE operations even when a collection may not itself have business meaning.
+GET should only be supported when the collection itself has business meaning (i.e., represents meaningful groupings of other resources).

-_Again, a 'bulk' API is not necessary for filtering and paging a large number of resources.
-The strategy already allows for the use of POST for submitting queries whose query criteria is not easily represented as query parameters when using GET.
-The recommended purpose of a 'bulk' API is to support POST, PUT and DELETE._
+_Again, a 'bulk API' (i.e., exposing a 'collection' resource) is not necessary for filtering and paging a large number of individual resources.
+It is helpful when creating/modifying/deleting a collection of resources in a single operation._

 The response should include a representation of the 'collection' resource that includes at a minimum the identifiers necessary to allow a client to subsequently interact with any contained resources individually.

+A 'collection' resource should, like any other resource, have a unique ID.
+However, this strategy allows the use of collection resources that do not have a unique ID (and do not have any business value).
+In these cases, processing is performed on the items within the collection, each of which must have a unique ID, and the collection itself has no meaning other than being used as a mechanism for issuing a single POST/PUT/PATCH/DELETE request that affecs multiple resources.

+When a collection does not have business meaning (and thus does not have a meaningful ID), it is recommended a '1' be used to represent the ID (as we must retain the normal URL patterns that include an ID).
+However, in this situation, it is very important to consider the implications of caching (obviously, you will not want collection resources that do not have a meaningful ID to be cached).
+If a collection has a meaningful ID, GET should be supported to retrieve that identified collection.

 ```
 \# Note: id of '1' is not really used but included to comply with conventions